Quantum software and algorithms research

 - Exploring the use of higher-level quantum systems like

-qutrits and qudits for variational algorithms
+qutrits and qudits for quantum algorithms

-- Applying quantum computing and quantum machine learning to
+- Applying quantum computing to

 problems in nuclear, particle, and condensed-matter